 Please send all invitations via email to our team at (support [at] productiveflourishing [dot] com) with as much information about the invitation as possible.
 Here is some of the information that can help us determine what will be a good fit and whether I’ll be available to participate:

-- What kind of participation are you seeking?
-Please be specific (for example: guest post, audio interview (how long?), written interview, in-person speaking gig, presenting an hour-long class for a telesummit, etc.).
+- The kind of participation you are seeking (Please be specific — for example: guest post, audio interview [how long?], written interview, in-person speaking gig, hour-long class for a telesummit, etc.)

 - Other participants you’ve invited and the people who have confirmed their participation

-- What is the size (or anticipated size) of your audience
+- The size (or anticipated size) of your audience

-- What topic(s) you’d like to me to speak or write about
+- The topic(s) you’d like me to speak or write about